 What is income tax?

-Income tax is a type of tax you pay to the Australian Government on income you’ve earned from a job or your investments, such as shares and Exchange Traded Funds (ETFs).
-Income tax is worked out based on what you earn during a financial year—from 1 July one year to 30 June the next year—and any tax deductions or tax offsets you can claim during that time.
+Income tax is the tax you pay to the Australian Government on income you’ve earned from your job or investments, such as shares and Exchange Traded Funds (ETFs).
+How much income tax you pay will depend on what you earn in a financial year—from 1 July one year to 30 June the next year—and any tax deductions or tax offsets you claim for that time.

 How is income tax calculated?

-Income tax in Australia is calculated based on your total taxable income and the relevant tax rate that applies to you based on factors such as your residency status.
-Australia’s progressive tax system means that if you earn more, you’ll usually need to pay more in income tax.
+How much income tax you pay is calculated based on your total taxable income and your tax rate, which can depend on factors like your residency status.
+Australia’s progressive tax system means that if you earn more, you’ll probably need to pay more in tax.

-If you’re an Australian resident for tax purposes, you’ll be taxed on your worldwide income (from Australian and overseas) that includes salary and wages, tips and gratuities, bonuses, commissions, pensions, rent from investment properties, overtime payments, work allowances and interest from bank accounts each financial year.
+If you’re an Australian resident for tax purposes, you’ll be taxed on your worldwide income (from Australia and overseas) each financial year.
+This includes salary and wages, tips and gratuities, bonuses, commissions, pensions, rent from investment properties, overtime payments, work allowances, and interest from transaction and savings accounts.

 How do I calculate my income tax?

 Canstar has an income tax calculator (above) that can help you to work out your approximate income tax for the current financial year.
-The calculator calculates the tax payable on gross wages paid in equal weekly amounts.
+The calculator estimates the tax payable on gross wages paid in equal weekly amounts.
 The rates are obtained from the Australian Taxation Office (ATO).
-No allowance is made for tax deductions, Medicare or other levies and/or payments.
+No allowance is made for tax deductions, Medicare, or other levies and payments.

 What are the income tax rates?

-These are the income tax rates and brackets for the 2025/26 financial year for Australian residents, according to the ATO.
+These are the income tax rates and brackets for the 2025-26 financial year for Australian residents:

 Australian income tax rates 2025–2026